PI-H2T: Enhancing Long-Tailed Visual Recognition with Permutation-Invariant and Head-to-Tail Feature Fusion: Methodology

 In H2TF, $\mathbf{f}_t$ and $\mathbf{f}_h$ are fixed and only $\mathbf{w}_t$ and $\mathbf{w}_h$ are adjustable because we only finetune the classifier by freezing the feature extractor.
 Therefore, Eq.~(\ref{eq:theta1}) encourages $\mathbf{w}_t$ to be in closer proximity to tail samples while pushing $\mathbf{w}_t$ further away from them, thus increasing the distribution span of head classes, as illustrated by force { \textcircled{ {1}}} in Fig.~\ref{fig:rationale}.

-Next, we consider the inequality relationships for wrongly classified tail samples and H2TF tail samples.
-For wrongly classified tail samples, the inequality $z_h > z_t$ holds for a given tail sample.
+\redtext{Next, we consider wrongly classified tail samples and H2TF tail samples.} For wrongly classified tail samples, the inequality $z_h > z_t$ holds for a given tail sample.
 For H2TF tail samples, $\tilde{z}_t > \tilde{z}_h$ is satisfied.
 Therefore, the following inequalities are established:

 Analogous to the derivation from Eq.~(\ref{eq:theta1}), we can have